-Week 12 - Reproducibility Patterns: Repeatable Splitting, Workflow Pipeline Patterns and Feature Store
+Week 12 - Reproducibility Patterns: Workflow Pipeline Patterns, Feature Store and Model Versioning

 Introduction

-We look at three more reproducibility patterns this week, and one next week.
-This week we look at the repeatable splitting pattern, the workflow pipeline pattern and the feature store design pattern.
-For the repeatable splitting pattern, it is important to have a method that is lightweight and repeatable when creating data splits, regardless of the programming language or random seeds.
-The workflow pattern makes each step of the workflow a separate, containerized service that can be chained together to make a pipeline that can be run with a single call.
-The feature store reproducibility design pattern ensures that features used for machine learning models can be consistently and accurately reproduced.
+We look at three more reproducibility patterns this week.
+This week we look at the the workflow pipeline pattern, the feature store design pattern and the model versioning pattern.
+The workflow pipeline pattern makes each step of the workflow a separate, containerized service that can be chained together to make a pipeline that can be run with a single call.
+The feature store design pattern ensures that features used for machine learning models can be consistently and accurately reproduced.
 This pattern is essential for maintaining the reliability and consistency of ML models over time.
+The model versioning pattern deploys a changed model as a microservice with a different endpoint to achieve backward compatibility for deployed models.

 Videos